 Skip to Main Content

 Extended Essay: Step 7.
-Identify Sources
+Identify & Annotate Sources

 A guide to the research and writing process required for students completing the IB Extended Essay.